Our organization was founded in 2006

-By clicking on Projects, you can learn more about ongoing activities involving our organization.
-These include the Greenback Heritage Museum and the Greenback Heritage Scrapbook.
-Hot Topics takes you to information about new issues and near term events.
+By clicking on , you can learn more about ongoing activities involving our organization.
+These projects include support for our sister club the and the Greenback Heritage Scrapbook.
 The society publishes a quarterly newsletter for its members.
-Recent past issues can be viewed under the link Newsletter.
-More past issues will be added as time permits.

 The East Tennessee area around Greenback served as a gateway region to the settlement of the western and south-central United States.
 We are interested in hearing from the descendants of these expatriateGreenback families and what information you might about have about their lives while they were here.
 If you would like to form a closer relationship with the organization, follow the link to learn more and to download an application.
 Thank you and enjoy your visit.